-Staff/Student Trustee accountability measu ıre Standard 1.
-To work within the board's Charter 1.1 The Charter is obviously considered in board decisions 2.
-To abide by the board's governant operational policies 2.1 The staff/student trustee has a copy of the Governance Manual and is familiar with all board policies 3.
-The staff/student trustee is first and foremost a trustee and must act in the best interests of the students at the school at all times. staff/student advocate 4.
-The staff/student trustee is bound I Trustee Code of Behaviour by the 4.1 The staff/student trustee acts within the code of behaviour 5.
-It is not necessary for the staff/student trustee to prepare a verbal or written report the board unless specifically requested to full the board t for request has been made by the board on a specific
+Staff/Student Trustee accountability measure Standard 1. Γο work within the board's Charter 1.1 The Charter is obviously considered in board decisions To abide by the board's governance and nal policies 2.1 The staff/student trustee has a copy of the Governance Manual and is familiar with all board policies

+3. The staff/student trustee is first and foremost a trustee and must act in the best interests of the students at the school at all times.
+3.1 The staff/student trustee is not a staff/student advocate 3.2 The staff/student trustee does not bring staff/student concerns to the board 4.
+The staff/student trustee is bound by the Trustee Code of Behaviour 4.1 The staff/student trustee acts within the code of behaviour 5.
+It is not necessary for the staff/student trustee to prepare a verbal or written report for the board unless specifically requested to from the board 5.1 No regular reports received unless a request has been made by the board on a specific topic.